fjp/fjp.github.io/collections/_ros/2020-08-23-rqt-turtle.md

 However, because of few documented C++ plugins, this project shows how to write a plugin in C++ and it is similar to the [`rqt_image_view` plugin](http://wiki.ros.org/rqt_image_view) that is also programmed in C++.
 In case you are planning to reuse existing rqt plugins make sure to use the language that they are written in.
 As you will see later in this writeup, I had to use some compromise to use existing rqt plugins which are were written in Python.
+Another drawback is that the XMLRPC functionality available from the ROS Master API is not well documented.
+For example using Python to obtain service or topic information such as types or arguments is much easier with Python.

 ## Create Empty ROS Package